China vs India vs Pakistan: Best Sourcing Country (2026)

 How does UFLPA actually affect my China shipment in practice?

 CBP can detain any cotton apparel with potential Xinjiang-linked fiber under a rebuttable presumption.
-Since June 2022, CBP has detained 9,791 shipments worth $3.65 billion (CBP, 2025).
+Since June 2022, CBP has reviewed more than 18,000 shipments worth roughly $3.81 billion (CBP, 2026).
 Expect bale-level traceability, supplier declarations, and full sub-tier documentation.
 Holds typically last 21-30 days even when releases come through.

 Is Pakistan really cheaper than India for denim?